Sergey-Stepin/MyFinance/README.md

 # Modules:

 1. Common
-Packages of common classes such as: cmodels, contracts, utils etc.
+Packages of common classes such as: models, contracts, utils etc.

 2. Eureca
 Service-Discovery